caseyamcl/wosclient/README.md

 ```

-The `WosClient` contains four public methods for interacting with the object storage API:
+The `WosClient` contains several public methods for interacting with the object storage API:

 ```php